sphero-inc/Sphero-Android-SDK/samples/HelloWorld/README.md

     }

-Next, you need to get a reference to a Robot object from RobotProvider using the following line of code.
+Next, if you didn't save the robot in the `onConnected()` callback, you need to get a reference to a Robot object from RobotProvider using the following line of code.

                 mRobot = RobotProvider.getDefaultProvider().findRobot(robot_id);

 RobotProvider is a singleton that is used to manage connected Spheros, and is capable of allowing multiple connections.
 So, the Robot object is how you reference which Sphero to communicate with.

-The final call in `onActivityResult()` is to ``blink()``, which is method that toggles the RGB LED's blue component on or off every second.
-The LED is controlled by using the RGBLEDOutputCommand class to message the device.
-This is a subclass of DeviceCommand which is used to encapsulate commands, and posted to DeviceMessenger.
-DeviceCommand subclasses have `sendCommand()` class methods that post the command to DeviceMessenger for convenience.
+The final call in `onActivityResult()` is to ``blink()``, which is method that toggles the RGB LED's blue component every second.
+The LED is controlled by using the `setColor()` method.
+This method encapsulates the RGBLEDOutputCommand for convenience (less typing is better right?), and posts this call to DeviceMessenger, which sends the command down to the ball.
 The blink method commands the device to turn off the LED with the following code line.

                 mRobot.setColor(0,0,0);